CNR-ISMAR/iws/docs/open_istorms/open_istorms_interface.rst

     *The Information popup*

-By clicking the :guilabel:`Graph` Icon |graph_button| you can open the *Graph panel* where is depicted the quantities for that point along all the duration of the current forecast (48 hours).
-If the selected point has also a station the graph will show also the station data  *[work in progress at 28/10/2019]*.
+By clicking the :guilabel:`Graph` Icon |graph_button| you can open the *Graph panel* where is represented the quantities for that point along all the duration of the current forecast (48 hours).
+If the selected point has also a station the graph will show also the station data.
+If you want to hide or show one variable from the graph just click on the label.

 .. figure:: img/graph_window.png
     :align: center